liferay/liferay-central-test-2/modules/sdk/gradle-plugins-gulp/README.markdown

 Gulp must be already installed in the `node_modules` directory of the project;
 otherwise, it will not be downloaded by the task.
-In order to ensure Gulp is installed, you can add the Gulp dependency to the project's `package.json` file, then declare a dependency on the `npmInstall` task:
+In order to ensure Gulp is installed, you can add the Gulp dependency to the project's `package.json` file and then declare a dependency on the `npmInstall` task:

 ```gradle
 tasks.withType(ExecuteGulpTask) {